jonathanderque/lingword/README.md

 * a letter in a green square means this letter is correctly positioned
 * a letter in a yellow square means the answer contains this letter at another position
 * a letter in a black square means this letter is not part of the answer

+For example, given the first guess in the screenshot above, we know that:

+* The answer ends with an 'e'
+* The answer contains an 'i', but not in the first position
+* The answer does not contain 'r', 'a' or 't'